Um Jammer Lammy

 A graphic found in the music player.
 It is a screenshot from the credits with the text "XA PLAYER" and a kanji symbol (仮) that means "temporary".
 XA is the filename extension for the game's music data that the PlayStation reads from.

 In the rare arcade version of the game, Um Jammer Lammy Now!, you can play Stage 1 as PaRappa.
 While you can't access it by any normal means in the home version, the data remains.
 By using the GameShark code 300790B4 0003 in the US version, you can play the stage, but the only thing functional is the song, not the scenery.
-The song is also unfinished in this version, so there are no alternate lyrics to it like most of PaRappa's stages.
+It is also possible to get "COOL" mode, though all of the buttons make PaRappa say "pick" over and over.